bastianluk/labmonitor/README.md

 # Specification
 ## Description
-This script came to be as a project during the authors studies @ MFF UK in Prague and it is supposed to be used for monitoring select PC.
+This script came to be as a project during the authors studies @ MFF UK in Prague and it is supposed to be used for monitoring select PC from the moment the script is run until the specified end time.
 It outputs a table in the following format:
-> [Address]\t[Login]\t[Time Stamps]
+> [Address] \t [Login] \t [Time Stamps]

 Where:
 - [Address]